nikhagarg/React-Instagram/README.md

 This project was created using React.js and Firebase.

 Firebase Authentication is used for Signup/Signin.
 Visit the link and sign up for a new account.
-Use any email eg. nikha@test.com and Select a username for your profile.
+Use any email eg. nikha@test.com and enter a Username for your profile.
 Click Add Post button on header to create a post.